xumia/sonic-pipelines/code-diff-coverage/readme.md

 1. Generate the code coverage report in [Cobertura](https://cobertura.github.io/cobertura/) xml format.
 1. Install the Azure DevOps extension [code diff coverage](https://marketplace.visualstudio.com/items?itemName=CodeCoverageTask.code-diff-coverage) in your organization, it has been installed in mssonic.
-1. Install the GitHub Application [Azure pipelines Wrapper](https://github.com/settings/apps/azure-pipelines-wrapper/installations) in your repositories if needs the PR checks, see , it has been installed in many SONiC repositories: sonic-telemetry, sonic-swss, sonic-utilities, etc.
+1. Install the GitHub Application [Azure pipelines Wrapper](https://github.com/apps/azure-pipelines-wrapper) in your repositories if needs the PR checks, it has been installed in many SONiC repositories: sonic-telemetry, sonic-swss, sonic-utilities, etc.

 ## Pull Request examples: